Welcome!

 Teaching

-My teaching interests focus on international relations, international law and institutions, conflict, peacekeeping and peacemaking.
+My teaching interests focus on international relations, international law and institutions, international security, intrastate conflict, peacekeeping, and international political economy.

 Instructor of Record